Books Like Project Hail Mary — 7 Sci-Fi Reads You'll Love

 Becky Chambers • 2014

 Warm, optimistic science fiction focused on relationship-building and found family in space.
 Chambers writes with the same emotional generosity as Weir — you fall in love with her characters the same way you fall in love with Rocky.
 Perfect for readers who want the heart of PHM without the survival thriller.
+If what devastated you in Project Hail Mary was the central friendship and the found-family it became, Chambers is the natural next step: her entire body of work is about the emotional texture of relationships between beings from different worlds.

 Children of Time book cover